bhklab/SignatureSets/README.md

 Signature scores are computed using standardized methods tailored to the characteristics of each signature, as described in their original publications.

-- Unweighted Signatures: Scores are computed using Gene Set Variation Analysis ([GSVA](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-14-7)) or Single Sample Gene Set Enrichment Analysis([ssGSEA](https://pubmed.ncbi.nlm.nih.gov/16199517/)) to assess pathway enrichment.
+- \textit{Unweighted Signatures}: Scores are computed using Gene Set Variation Analysis ([GSVA](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-14-7)) or Single Sample Gene Set Enrichment Analysis([ssGSEA](https://pubmed.ncbi.nlm.nih.gov/16199517/)) to assess pathway enrichment.
 GSVA calculates enrichment scores for gene sets without weighting individual genes.

-- Weighted Signatures: Scores are computed as a weighted mean expression, where weights are assigned as follows: +1 for increased expression and -1 for decreased expression.
+- \textit{Weighted Signatures}: Scores are computed as a weighted mean expression, where weights are assigned as follows: +1 for increased expression and -1 for decreased expression.

-- Specific Algorithm: Certain signature scores are computed based on their respective original publications, e.g., the [PredictIO](https://pubmed.ncbi.nlm.nih.gov/36055464/) signature.
+- \textit{Specific Algorithm: Certain signature scores are computed based on their respective original publications, e.g., the [PredictIO](https://pubmed.ncbi.nlm.nih.gov/36055464/) signature.

 ## 🔍 Visualization